KanLi1002/Priority-Matrix-for-Lead-Molecule-Selection/README.md

 Lead Molecule Selection: Priority Score Visualization

-This little program provides a 3D visualization of lead molecule selection based on key pharmacokinetic and pharmacodynamic properties.
+This little program provides a 3D visualization of lead molecule selection based on potency (EC50/IC50), cytotoxicity (CC50), and microsomal stability (T1/2).
 It uses a priority score model to rank molecules based on their potency, cytotoxicity, and microsomal stability.
 The results are displayed in a 3D scatter plot, where colors represent the normalized priority scores.

 ## Mathematical Framework